Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 How Many Days Do You Need In Siem Reap?

-• If I was planning this trip again, I would allow four or five days to enable visits to other nearby sights like Tonle Sap Floating Villages and the Kulen Waterfall.
+• If I was planning this trip again, I would allow four or five days to visits to other nearby sights like Tonle Sap Floating Villages and the Kulen Waterfall.

 Visit one of Siem Reap's many markets for a glimpse of local colour and life.